 Additionally, the January 14 amendment, among other things, imposed restrictions on certain GSE business activities, including purchases of loans backed by investment properties, second homes, and multifamily properties, and on purchases of loans with multiple high-risk characteristics or for cash consideration.
 On September 14, 2021, Treasury and FHFA agreed to suspend certain business activity restrictions added to the SPSPAs by the January 14 amendment while FHFA undertakes a review of the extent to which these requirements are redundant or inconsistent with existing FHFA standards, policies, and directives.
 The suspension will terminate six months after Treasury notifies the GSEs.
-As of September 30, 2022, Treasury has not provided notice to GSEs to terminate the suspension.
+As of September 30, 2023, Treasury has not provided notice to GSEs to terminate the suspension.

-As of September 30, 2022, Treasury's liquidation preference in Fannie Mae and Freddie Mac increased by \$19.1 billion and \$11.7 billion, respectively.
-As of September 30, 2021, Treasury's liquidation preference in Fannie Mae and Freddie Mac increased by \$20.9 billion and \$11.0 billion, respectively.
+For the fiscal year ended September 30, 2023, Treasury's liquidation preference in Fannie Mae and Freddie Mac increased by \$12.6 billion and \$7.9 billion, respectively.
+For the fiscal year ended September 30, 2022, Treasury's liquidation preference in Fannie Mae and Freddie Mac increased by \$19.1 billion and \$11.7 billion, respectively.
 The GSEs will not pay a quarterly dividend until after the capital reserve end date.
-Treasury received no cash dividends for the fiscal years ended September 30, 2022, and 2021, as the GSEs had not achieved their capital reserve end date as of September 30, 2022, and their positive net worth was below the permitted capital reserve amounts as of September 30, 2022.
+Treasury received no cash dividends for the fiscal years ended September 30, 2023, and 2022, as the GSEs had not achieved their capital reserve end date as of September 30, 2023, and their positive net worth was below the permitted capital reserve amounts as of September 30, 2023.

 The SPSPAs, which have no expiration date, require that Treasury will disburse funds to either GSE if, at the end of any quarter, the FHFA determines that the liabilities of either GSE exceed its assets.
 Draws from Treasury under the SPSPAs are designed to ensure that the GSEs maintain positive net worth, with a fixed maximum amount available to each GSE under this agreement established as of December 31, 2012 (refer to the "Contingent Liability to GSEs" section below and Note 21-Contingencies).
 Draws against the funding commitment of the SPSPAs do not result in the issuance of additional shares of senior preferred stock; instead, they increase the liquidation preference of the initial 1,000,000 shares by the amount of the draw.
-The combined cumulative liquidation preference totaled \$284.0 billion and \$254.0 billion as of September 30, 2022, and 2021, respectively.
-There were no payments to the GSEs for the fiscal years ended September 30, 2022, and 2021.
+The combined cumulative liquidation preference totaled \$305.0 billion and \$284.0 billion as of September 30, 2023, and 2022, respectively.
+There were no payments to the GSEs for the fiscal years ended September 30, 2023, and 2022.